Defensive Driver Courses & How They Help You Save On Car Insurance

 carInsurance icon

-A defensive driving course insurance discount can help you save money without reducing the coverage that you have.
-Discount rates and qualification rules vary per company.
+A defensive driving course insurance discount helps you save money without reducing coverage.
+Discount rates and qualification rules vary by company.

 car2Colored icon

-Defensive driving courses cost $20 to $100 and last 3 to 12 hours, with most courses taking 6 to 8 hours.
+Defensive driving courses cost $20 to $100 and last three to 12 hours, with most courses taking six to eight hours.
 Online and in-person options are available.

 car icon

-Eligibility for a defensive driving discount depends on various factors, including age, location and the type of course completed.
+Eligibility for a defensive driving discount depends on various factors, including age, location and course type.

 piggyBank icon

-Based on our analysis of industry data, most drivers save $200 to $800+ over three years with a defensive driving discount, depending on their premium and discount percentage, making the course cost worthwhile in most cases.
+Our analysis of industry data shows most drivers save about $200 to $800 over three years with a defensive driving discount, making courses worthwhile in most cases.

 Compare Auto Insurance Rates